Code-the-Dream-School/python-200/lessons/Pipelines.md

 ### Step 1: Imports & Data Loader `(load_data)` with logging

-Imports: We import necessary libraries: pandas for data manipulation, prefect for our pipeline magic, matplotlib.pyplot for plotting, scipy.stats for the t-test.
+We import necessary libraries: `pandas` for data manipulation, `prefect` for our pipeline magic, `matplotlib.pyplot` for plotting, `scipy.stats` for the t-test.

 We’re adding logging to the data loading step using **Prefect’s logger**, so the logs show up in the Orion UI with timestamps and levels.